prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Containers allows injecting additional containers or modifying operator generated
+<p>containers allows injecting additional containers or modifying operator generated
 containers.
 This can be used to allow adding an authentication proxy to a ThanosRuler pod or to change the behavior of an operator generated container.
 Containers described here modify an operator generated container if they share the same name and modifications are done via a